QubitProducts/recommendations/README.md

 The Qubit Recommendations API endpoint.

-### currency
+### defaultCurrency
 *type*: `String`
 *default*: `currency` emitted in QP view event

-Allows you to override the currency for the recs endpoint locale; e.g. 'GBP'
+Allows you to add a fallback currency for the recs endpoint locale; e.g. 'GBP'

-### language
+### defaultLanguage
 *type*: `String`
 *default*: `language` emitted in QP view event

-Allows you to override the language for the recs endpoint locale; e.g. 'en-gb'
+Allows you to add a fallback language for the recs endpoint locale; e.g. 'en-gb'

 ## Usage